 Umbrella workers will generally work under the Agency Workers Regulations.
 This means that you should receive the same pay and holiday entitlement as a comparable full-time employee.
 Your gross taxable pay should be equal to or greater than a comparable employee after you have had the correct holiday entitlement applied.
 Where the holiday entitlement is greater than 28 days, the umbrella will adjust the percentage being deducted for your holiday accordingly.

-Since the IR35 reform was introduced in the public sector in 2017, a proliferation of schemes have been set up purporting to be umbrellas and offering a higher take-home pay.
+Since the introduction of IR35 reform, a proliferation of schemes have been set up purporting to be umbrellas and offering a higher take-home pay.
 If you are tempted to unwittingly engage with one of these disguised remuneration schemes you could face significant future tax bills once HMRC discovers that.

 The message is clear and take home pay should not be one of the criteria used to select an umbrella company, given they should all be within a few pence of each other.

-It is worth reiterating HMRC’s official guidance, that warns contractors to check the following to find out if you may be engaged by a disguised remuneration scheme:
+It is worth reiterating HMRC’s official guidance, which warns contractors to check the following to find out if you may be engaged by a disguised remuneration scheme:

-As the clock ticks towards IR35 reform in the private sector, if you are one of the many contractors weighing up umbrella working, it’s important that you carry out your due diligence and ask key questions.
+If you are one of the many contractors weighing up umbrella working, it’s important that you carry out your due diligence and ask these key questions.
 Understanding the warning signs when looking at the providers in the market is likely to help you determine if it is a genuine and compliant umbrella or a scheme that’s best avoided.